petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 You will need to have Git installed, and you'll need to have a [GitHub](https://github.com) account.
-You'll also need Python installed.
+You'll also need:
-I will typically use [Miniforge](TODO), but you can use whatever you'd like.
+- Python/Conda.
+I like to install [Miniforge](TODO), but there are a few options.
+- Docker.

 After that, you can install the Calkit Python package with